-Senior managers and executive team leaders are accountable directly to the appropriate Assistant Commissioner, the Deputy Commissioner or the Commissioner.
+Senior managers and executive team leaders are accountable directly to the Commission Chair, Executive Secretary, and Assistant Executive Secretary.

-H. All Employees
+I. All Employees

 All employees are responsible for conducting themselves in accordance with the State of Minnesota's policy of equal employment opportunity.
 This includes refraining from any actions that would subject any employee to negative treatment on the basis of race, creed, color, sex (including pregnancy), national origin, age, marital status, familial status, disability, sexual orientation, gender expression, gender identity, reliance on public assistance, membership or activity in a local human rights commission, religion, political opinions, or affiliations.
 Employees who believe they have been subjected to such discrimination or harassment are encouraged to use the agency's complaint procedure.